Profile decomposition in Sobolev spaces and decomposition of integral functionals II: homogeneous case: Acknowledgment

 \section{Acknowledgment}

 The author would like to thank his supervisor Goro Akagi for his great support and advice during the preparation of the paper.
 The author also wishes to express his gratitude to Michinori Ishiwata and Norihisa Ikoma for a lot of valuable comments on proofs and the organization of the paper.
+The author also wishes to thank editors and reviewers who gave many valuable comments to improve this paper.